executer9648/OmniVim/README.md

 | b         | Middle click                       |

 #### Window Mover Mode Functions:
-- Numbers move the window to related location on screen
+- Numbers move the window to related location on the screen
 	- Ctrl moves them in Lower layer
 	- Shift moves them in Middle layer
 	- Default is in Upper layer